CentaurusInfra/mizar/docs/design/deployment_design.md

 ### Targets

 - Mizar deployment for both k8s and Arktos.
-- Mizar deployment in different environment including local dev environment (one VM), GC  P environment (multiple VMs), AWS environment (multiple VMs).
+- Mizar deployment in different environment including local dev environment (one VM), GCP environment (multiple VMs), AWS environment (multiple VMs).
 - Mizar deployment should support factors such as multi-apiserver, multi-etcd, multi-tenant
-- Support deploy two version of Mizar: for developer and for end user Mizar setup script should support update Mizar to new version.
+- Support deploy two version of Mizar: for developer and for end user
+- Mizar setup script should support update Mizar to new version.

 ### Requirements

-- Mizar deployment should be easy for user.
-Only need one operation or one YAML file.
+- Mizar deployment should minimize the steps needed to deploy Mizar and unify the steps for different deployment environments (GCP, AWS and .etc).
 - After deployment, user should be able to easily sanity check deployment result.

 ### Definitions